heketi/heketi/docs/contributing.md

 ## Contributor's Workflow

-Here is a guide on how to work on a new patch.
+Here is a guide on how to work on a new patch and get it included in the official Heketi sources.

+### Preparatory work

+Before you start working on a change, you should check the existing issues and pull requests for related content.
+Maybe someone has already done some analysis or even started a patch for your topic...

+### Working on the code and creating patches

 In this example, we will work on a patch called *hellopatch*:

 1. `git checkout master`
 1. `git pull`